farhansrambiyan/n8n-Workflow-Builder-Ai/README.md

 ## Important Notes & Disclaimers

-*   **API Costs:** Using this extension will make calls to the OpenAI or Google Gemini APIs using *your* keys.
+*   **API Costs:** Using this extension will make calls to the ai models APIs using *your* keys.
 You are solely responsible for any costs incurred based on your usage with these providers.
 Monitor your usage on their respective platforms.
 *   **JSON Validity & Accuracy:** While the extension instructs the AI to generate valid and correctly structured n8n JSON, AI models can make mistakes. **Always review the generated JSON before pasting it into n8n.** Minor edits might be required, especially for complex nodes or specific parameter formats (like the `{ "values": [...] }` structure).
 *   **Security:** API keys are stored using `chrome.storage.local`, which is standard practice for extensions storing sensitive data locally.
 They are not sent to any third-party server by this extension.
 However, be mindful of general browser security.
 *   **Personal Use Only:** This extension is provided as an open-source tool primarily for personal, non-commercial use and learning purposes.
 Commercial use is not explicitly supported or tested.